tamazlykar/throttle-debounce/README.md

 This library implements throttle and debounce functions.

+This library implements in JavaScript and also you can use them as decorators in TypeScript

 ## throttle(func, wait)
 Creates a throttled function that only invokes func at most once per every wait milliseconds.
 The throttled function comes with a cancel method to cancel delayed func invocations and a flush method to immediately invoke them.